boldflight/BibleConverter/test_EPUB/output/2sam.md

 ### The Lord Establishes a Covenant with David

-[1] The king settled into his palace, for the Lord gave him relief from all his enemies on all sides.
+[1] The king settled into his palace, for the **Lord** gave him relief from all his enemies on all sides.
 [2] The king said to Nathan the prophet, “Look!
 I am living in a palace made from cedar, while the ark of God sits in the middle of a tent.”
-[3] Nathan replied to the king, “You should go and do whatever you have in mind, for the Lord is with you.”
+[3] Nathan replied to the king, “You should go and do whatever you have in mind, for the **Lord** is with you.”
-[4] That night the Lord’s message came to Nathan,
-[5] “Go, tell my servant David, ‘This is what the Lord has said: Do you really intend to build a house for me to live in?
+[4] That night the **Lord’**s message came to Nathan, [5] “Go, tell my servant David, ‘This is what the **Lord** has said: Do you really intend to build a house for me to live in?
 [6] I have not lived in a house from the time I brought the Israelites up from Egypt to the present day.
 Instead, I was traveling with them and living in a tent.
 [7] Wherever I moved among all the Israelites, I did not say to any of their leaders whom I appointed to care for my people Israel, “Why have you not built me a house made from cedar?”’
-[8] “So now, say this to my servant David, ‘This is what the Lord of Heaven’s Armies has said: I took you from the pasture and from your work as a shepherd to make you leader of my people Israel.
+[8] “So now, say this to my servant David, ‘This is what the **Lord** of Heaven’s Armies has said: I took you from the pasture and from your work as a shepherd to make you leader of my people Israel.
 [9] I was with you wherever you went, and I defeated all your enemies before you.
 Now I will make you as famous as the great men of the earth.
 [10] I will establish a place for my people Israel and settle them there; they will live there and not be disturbed anymore.
 Violent men will not oppress them again, as they did in the beginning
 [11] and during the time when I appointed judges to lead my people Israel.
 Instead, I will give you relief from all your enemies.
-The Lord declares to you that he himself will build a dynastic house for you.
+The **Lord** declares to you that he himself will build a dynastic house for you.
 [12] When the time comes for you to die, I will raise up your descendant, one of your own sons, to succeed you, and I will establish his kingdom.
 [13] He will build a house for my name, and I will make his dynasty permanent.
 [14] I will become his father and he will become my son.
 When he sins, I will correct him with the rod of men and with wounds inflicted by human beings.